tt0fu/nixos-config/README.md

 ./initial-build.sh
 ```

-It will generate a hardware configuration file based on your hostname and open `flake.nix` for editing.
+It will generate a hardware configuration file and place it under `systems/MY-HOSTNAME` and open `flake.nix` for editing.

 You must change the `systems` list to have an entry describing your machine.